-Disclaimer: This article uses historic, dated and colonial terminology and ideologies about race and racial identity when reporting on these histories.
+Disclaimer: This article references historic, dated and colonial terminology and ideologies about race and racial identity.

 This year the highly-acclaimed historical drama Loving, a biopic about interracial marriage in the 1950s was released.